WebStandardsFuture/Vision/README.md

 *This document is intended to be a stronger vision statement for the [W3C](https://w3.org/).
 This is currently exposed as a work item of the [W3C Advisory Board](https://www.w3.org/2002/ab/), on [the AB wiki](https://www.w3.org/wiki/AB/2021_Priorities#Vision).
 This document is the result of many people's work, notably Chris Wilson, David Singer, Mike Champion, Tantek Çelik, and the rest of the Advisory Board.*

 # Introduction
 The World Wide Web was conceived more than 25 years ago as a tool for sharing information.
-It has become much more than that; it is a fundamental substrate for the lives of much of the planet.
+It has become much more than that; it is a fundamental part of the lives of much of the planet.
 It provides instant access to information, certainly, but also commerce and shopping, social experiences, civic functions, entertainment, and more.

 The W3C has curated the Web platform during two key periods of the Web's development: its invention and bringing it to society; and subsequent stabilization, making it reliable and interoperable across many environments.